EricKightley/sparseklearn/docs/index.rst

 * :ref:`search`

-$sparseklearn
+sparseklearn
 =============

-$sparseklearn is a suite of machine learning tools built on the concept of dimensionality reduction.
+sparseklearn is a suite of machine learning tools built on the concept of dimensionality reduction.

 License